larguar/shopify-clickable-links/README.md

 ## Notes
 [^1]: This code is specific to the [Combine](https://themes.shopify.com/themes/combine/styles/objects) theme in Shopify, but should work for other themes with some adjustments.
 File names will likely be different across themes.
+[^2]: There should be two instances in the file.
+Add code to both.
+[^3]: There are a few `<span>`'s.
+Add to the `<span>` code specifically for the link.
-[^2]: This is the file I created for my shop's custom JavaScript.
+[^4]: This is the file I created for my shop's custom JavaScript.
 If you have your own file already created, you can add this snippet to that file.
 If you need to create a new file, just make sure you link to it in your `layout/theme.liquid` file and that it's a `.js.liquid` file (not just `.js`).